icons8/lunacy-docs/docs/prototyping.md

 ## [Prototyping controls](#prototyping-controls)

-The figure below shows the controls that appear in the **Prototyping** section when you select a linked object or a hotspot.
+The figure below shows the controls that appear in the **Prototyping** section when you select a linked layer or a hotspot.

 ![Prototyping controls](public/proto-controls1.png)

-1. This icon appears only when you select a linked object.
-A click over the icon creates a hotspot over the object.
+1. This icon appears only when you select a linked layer.
+A click over the icon creates a hotspot over the layer.
 See the [Hotspots](#hotspots) section above.
 2. The trash can icon.
-Discards prototyping setting for the selected object/Deletes the selected hotspot.
+Discards prototyping setting for the selected layer/Deletes the selected hotspot.
-3. A click over the arrow will bring you to the artboard which is set as target for the selected object.
+3. A click over the arrow will bring you to the artboard which is set as target for the selected layer.
-4. Use this drop-down list box to set the target artboard for the selected object (see the figure below).
+4. Use this drop-down list box to set the target artboard for the selected layer (see the figure below).
 It shows the list of all artboards available in the document.
 If you have several pages in your document, the artboards will be organized by pages.
 It is OK, if interlinked artboards are on different pages.
 Also, the list features two more options:

     * None - sets the zero target.
-    * Previous artboard - a click over the object with this option selected will bring you back to the previous view.
+    * Previous artboard - a click over the layer with this option selected will bring you back to the previous view.

     ![Prototyping controls](public/proto-target.png)

 5. These controls allow you to choose how the target artboard will show up on the screen during the preview.
-6. Select this checkbox, if you want the selected object to preserve its position when you scroll the screen (for instance, a floating button).
+6. Select this checkbox, if you want the selected layer to preserve its position when you scroll the screen (for instance, a floating button).
 7. With this checkbox selected, scrollable artboards will preserve their position during preview of the prototype.
 When you get back to the artboard, it will be in the same position as you've left it.

     With the clear checkbox, the artboard will always return to the top.